General Public Policy and Administrative Questions

 Q. Why should I apply to California State University, Long Beach for an MPA?

-A. We are a fully accredited program by the National Association of Schools of Public Administration/Affairs.
+A. We are a fully accredited program by the Network of Schools of Public Policy Affairs and Administration (NASPAA)..
 All of our full-time faculty have the highest degrees in their fields from highly regarded Universities and have extensive experience in teaching, and research.
 Our part-time faculty members are highly respected practitioners in the region.
-For over 25 years many of our graduates have attained senior managerial and leadership positions in the public and not-for-profit sectors.
+For over 25 years many of our graduates have attained senior managerial and leadership positions in the public and nonprofit sectors.
 We have a flexible program that will permit you to design a program of study that will help you achieve your particular career goals.

 Q. Can I pursue an MPA if I work full-time?

-A. Yes, most of our students work full-time; thus, we hold classes late afternoons, early evenings, and on the weekends.
+A. Yes, most of our students work full-time.
+We hold classes late afternoons, early evenings, and on the weekends.

 Q. If I have been out of school for a while, how difficult is it?